There are multiple considerations when you’re looking for a telescope for a kid.

 The entire setup is designed for portability in mind.
 As discussed, the tripod retracts down to a convenient size of approximately a foot and the included carry case holds both the tripod and the tube.
 The tube is approximately 18” long and the entire assembly is very lightweight.
 Remove the tube from the tripod for easier transportation and storage.

 Thanks to the closed optics, this telescope has been made waterproof.
 Sealed optics allow for protection against accidents and light rain.
 This may prove to be a valuable benefit of the scope for those times you underestimated the weather or the kid’s Kool-Aid found its way near the tube.
-The tube body can easily be wiped down and cleaned but use special optical tools to clean the lens or a microfiber cloth in circular motions being careful never to touch or scratch the glass.
+I like that the tube body can easily be wiped down and cleaned but use special optical tools to clean the lens or a microfiber cloth in circular motions being careful never to touch or scratch the glass.

 Emarth include an erect image diagonal that allows for terrestrial viewing.
 It corrects the image orientation so that you can see it as you normally would through a spotting scope.
 With the eyepieces, you’ll have high power for viewing wildlife at a distance.
 The scope will still be suspect to mirage as spotting scopes are.